QuentinRa/blog.quentinra.dev/proj/uml/seq/index.md

 to add them.

-You will write a diagram having a lot of actors with a timeline, and at the end of the timeline the actor die.
+You will write a diagram having a lot of actors with a lifeline, and at the end of it the actor may die.
 An actor is an object of your program but it may be a person (an user) if needed.

 ![](images/utGeBaaiAYdDpU7YL7BAJrAmKWX8BIhEprDIq8rMBafDYRLJK7BCoKnEHPAnKiX8pSd91-f0bm7gCG02DxTONQ0-LFEi5FApkJWTKlDIWBO10000.png)